robertdebock/ansible-role-bootstrap/README.md

 Role Variables
 --------------

 - bootstrap_user: The user to connect to initially when installing the required software.
 Because sudo may not be installed, a user that has permission to use the package manager of the operating system you're running this role against will be used to connect to the machine.
-The default (set in defaults/main.yml) is set to "root".
-When the required software is installed, this user is not used anymore.
+When the required software is installed, this user is not used anymore. [default: `root`]
 - bootstrap_preview: Should extra software be installed to support all modules in the "preview" state?
-This can be set to either "yes", "no" or unset.
-The default (set in defaults/main.yml) is set to "yes".
+Either `yes`, `no` or unset. [default: `yes`]
-- bootstrap_wait_for_host: Should the bootstrap role wait for the host to be available.
-Default is "no", but for debugging with for example Vagrant, toruning it off can help.
+- bootstrap_wait_for_host: Should the bootstrap role wait for the host to be available. [default: `no`]
+- bootstrap_package_state: If you would like packages to be updated, set this to `latest`. [default: `present`]

 Dependencies
 ------------